n-niewiadowska/questmaster-todo-app/README.md

 # TaskMaster

-This is a to-do app that looks like video game's quests page.
-It divides task into three categories: main quests, side quests and contracts.
-When contracts aren't finished on time, they are failed.
+This is a minimalistic to-do app in a form of quest log from video game.
+It divides task into three categories: main quests, side quests and recurring quests.

 ### Tech stack